tomrpl/defiscan/src/content/protocols/ajna.md

 ## Upgradeability

-The protocol is immutable and permissionless by design and no heightened permissions are granted by the protocol code.
+Ajna is fully permissionless, allowing anyone to create, lend, or borrow in pools without the need for approval.

-Ajna does not require ownership permissions because it is fully decentralized and permissionless, allowing anyone to create, lend, or borrow in pools without the need for approval.
-Its governance-free design eliminates centralized control, relying on deterministic smart contract rules and market-driven mechanisms to ensure fair and transparent operations.
+The protocol further is fully immutable without the ability to upgrade or make changes to the protocol, its functions or parameters.

 > Upgradeability score: L

 ## Autonomy

-The protocol has no external dependencies.
+The protocol has no external dependencies and operates in a fully autonomous manner.

-Ajna eliminates external dependencies by using a market-driven system where lenders specify lending prices and borrowers provide collateral, removing the need for oracles.
-Its self-regulating mechanisms, such as price buckets and utilization-based interest rate adjustments, ensure fair and efficient market operation without reliance on external price feeds​.
+Ajna eliminates external dependencies by using a market-driven system where lenders specify lending prices and borrowers provide collateral, removing the need e.g. for oracles.

 > Autonomy score: L